 Participant’s drugs and or paraphernalia will be disposed of accordingly through departmental disposal policy.

-Upon turn in of items to departmental personnel the participant will be given a Therapeutic Interventions Patient business card with a control number attached for auditing purposes, as a referral to the HEROIN Treatment Program, or a referral to the Salvation Army.
-The referral may include an assessment for treatment with a counselor and a physical exam with a physician for evaluation of treatment.
+Upon turn in of items to departmental personnel the participant will be given a business card and/or documentation with a control number attached for auditing purposes, as a referral to the HEROIN Treatment Program, or a referral to the Salvation Army.
+The referral may include an assessment for treatment with a counselor and a physical exam with a physician for evaluation of treatment

-The Rolling Meadows Police Department will reimburse Therapeutic Interventions for all treatment fees involved with the initial 6 day a week, 3 month treatment program.
-Therapeutic Interventions weekly fee is $72.
-Total departmental cost for a participant will be $864.
+The Rolling Meadows Police Department will reimburse a heroin intervention program for treatment fees mutually agreed upon for up to a 3 month program.
+Total departmental cost for a participant will not exceed $1000.00.
 Salvation Army referrals are of no cost.